wasup-yash/wasup-yash/README.md

 <img align="right" alt="Coding" width="400" src="https://gifdb.com/images/file/animated-chock-coding-c78f6elj32sfoi8q.gif">

--  I’m currently learning GoLang and CloudNative Tools with lil bit of exploring of AI Research on side.
+-  I’m currently learning GoLang and CloudNative Tools while exploring AI Research on the side by reading and implementing papers.

--  Fixing skills issues in the meantime.
+-  Open to collaborations on research papers and part-time projects/Freelance opportunities.

 -  Mail: **ys282785@gmail.com** for opportunities if you have any :)

--  Languages: Go, Python, C++
+-  Languages: Go, Python, C++, Rust(Beginner)

 </p>